griadooss/Medtime/DISABLE_EDITORCONFIG.md

 - `insert_final_newline = true` - Adds newline at end of files
 - `trim_trailing_whitespace = true` - Removes trailing spaces

-Even if files already comply, the extension may still modify them when opening.
+Even if files already comply, the extension may still modify them when opening files, regardless of VS Code settings.

-## Current Settings
+## What We've Tried

-We've already configured:
+We've configured:
 - `editorconfig.generateAuto: false`
-- `editorconfig.autoFixOnSave: false`
+- `editorconfig.autoFixOnSave: true`
+- `editorconfig.fixOnSave: true`

-But the extension may still apply rules on file open.
-Disabling the extension is the most reliable solution.
+But the extension still applies rules on file open. **Disabling the extension is the only reliable solution.**